rbdannenberg/arco/doc/ugens.md

 channels.
 E.g., mono input is routed to stereo left (only).
 To place a mono channel in the middle of a stereo field, use a 2-channel gain, which could be as simple as a Const Ugen with values [0.7, 0.7].

+When an input signal or an input gain terminates or if input is "removed" by `rem` and any fade-out completes, the input is removed and `ACTION_REM` is sent.
+If the last input is removed and `CAN_TERMINATE` is set, the mix ugen terminates and `ACTION_EVENT |
+ACTION_END | ACTION_TERM` is sent.

 `/arco/mix/new id chans wrap` - Create a new mixer with `chans` output channels.
 The mixer will "wrap" extra channels if wrap (integer) is non-zero.